Contains the active ingredient omeprazole

 increased bruising, or bleeding more easily

-disturbance in vision or hearing.
+disturbance in hearing.

 If you experience any of the following, stop taking your medicine and contact your